cbarraco/homeassistant-streamdeck/README.md

 ### Release 2 :construction:
 - Create action that can toggle a light with specific color
-- Create action that can call a service
+- Create action that can call a service :construction:
 - Create suggestions based on entities in the system :heavy_check_mark:

 ### Release 3